Odyssey-Games/odyssey-games.github.io/README.md

 This is the website for [odysseygames.de](https://odysseygames.de).
-Currently, it is hosted via Github Pages.
+Currently, it is hosted via GitHub Pages.